tomkom/pyGeoInfoVS/README.md

 # pyGeoInfoVS - A Python Geographical information vizualization shootout

-Setting up a comparison of current python visualization options and allowing for their comparison.
+Setting up a comparison of current Open Source (any licence) Python visualization options and allowing for their comparison.

 This shootout has been put up here by me (Martin Tomko, @dinomirMT, www.tomko.org)

 Work in progress, please contribute.
+PLease clearly state in your contributions (in paritcular, full notebooks) some identifying/contact parameters, and possibly if you are a maintainer of the demonstrated packages.

+Also add your contribution name up here (Name, handle, contribution)

+I will try to produce a workshop/conference (one of the GIScience conferences, I would assume, or possibly a FOSS4Gxx one) writeup from this, with shared authorship form contributors.

 ## Aims